michaeljamesrojas/PipTimerSessionWithGoogleCalendar/README.md

 ## Usage

+1. Install the application (optional):
+   - On desktop: Click the install icon in your browser's address bar
+   - On mobile: Tap "Add to Home Screen" in your browser menu
-1. Open the application in your browser
+2. Open the application in your browser
-2. Click "Start Timer" to begin a new session
+3. Click "Start Timer" to begin a new session
    - A Picture-in-Picture window will appear with the timer
-3. The timer will show the elapsed time of your session
+4. The timer will show the elapsed time of your session
-4. When you want to save the session:
+5. When you want to save the session:
    - Click "Save to Calendar"
    - Authorize the application (first time only)
    - The session will be saved to your Google Calendar with duration details